-While this samovar appears to be in perfect working condition, we do not encourage its use for any purpose other than display, and make absolutely no warranties of its suitability or safety, even with appropriate electric adapter to the US voltage, amperage, and power cord connector.
+While this samovar appears to be in perfect working condition, we do not encourage and make absolutely no warranties of its suitability for actual use, even with appropriate electric adapter to the US voltage, amperage and power cord connector.
+Should you decide to use it for anything other than display, be advised that we accept no liability of any kind of possible injury or property damage.